 - You can test how customers perceive different names/titles;

 - It’s possible to segment the target audience on the basis of obtained results;

 With modern online possibilities, it is not necessary to organize costly and time-consuming interviews.
 Platforms like Survey Monkey, Type Form, Survey Gizmo or Google Survey have a number of features that allow you to create customized polls and distribute them through different channels.
 Getting information has never been so easy.
 But the questions is: what can you do with it?

 After conducting surveys, you may have enough data to divide your target audience into different categories based on age, geography, salary or preferences.
 By segmenting your customers, you can create a more personal approach to every customer, and that’s exactly what hooks them to become loyal clients.
 The segmentation is also the first step to creating buyer personas, or avatars – that is, the average customer’s profile, which is widely used in marketing to create individual offers and optimally targeted ad campaigns.

-During the whole market research process, it is crucial to highlight the ideas you come up with so that later you and your team can turn them into robust market opportunities.
+During the whole product design market research process, it is crucial to highlight the ideas you come up with so that later you and your team can turn them into robust market opportunities.

 What Market Potential Is, and How to Define It Using Data

 Market potential is a prediction of the overall demand for a certain product at a certain time.
 It is always determined before the product launch to gauge whether it is worth investing time and money into the concept at all.
 It can be expressed as sales values or sales volumes.
 For example, the market potential of a new-edition laptop is $600 000 of yearly profit (sales value) or 100 000 items sold annually (sales volume).